 A stacked moulding combination is the use of two or more finished mouldings, not fabric covered liners, for art on canvas.
 When using multiple frames you create an even more pronounced effect.
 Stacking can be a great choice for art on canvas because a combination of mouldings can add color, pattern, texture, and scale that helps set off the art.

-Float frames provide a minimalist look when you just want to give the canvas a finished edge.
+Floater frames provide a minimalist look when you just want to give the canvas a finished edge.
 Their advantage lies in not obscuring any of the face of the art.
 Floats tend to be sleek and simple so they coordinate best with contemporary pieces.
 If you have a more traditional painting, we do have float frames that are slightly more traditional in their styling.
-You can also set the canvas into a basic float so the entire piece of art shows and then surround it with one or more other mouldings to suit the style of the art better.
+You can also set the canvas into a basic floater so the entire piece of art shows and then surround it with one or more other frames to suit the style of the art better.